kyaiooiayk/pySpark-Notes/ReadMe.md

 - Although you can run any SQL query in Sparl, don't except Spark to run in a few milli-secondes like mysql or postgres do.
 - Although Spark is low latency compared to other big data solutions like Hive, Impala, you cannot compare it with classic database, Spark is not a database where data are indexed!
 <img width="455" alt="image" src="https://user-images.githubusercontent.com/89139139/222434062-2c32d256-ce24-4a1b-bab2-ccfa56bf2a1d.png">
 ***

+## PySpark and Pandas
+- Generally one of the most used function is Spark’s `applyInPandas()` which enables splitting giant data sources into Pandas-sized chunks and processing them independently.
+***

 ## Installation